Get paid through Medicaid in Hawaii

 The PCAFC is the VA's broadest program targeting family caregivers.
 The program provides family caregivers with a stipend of up to $2,750 per month, in addition to training, counseling, and respite care.
 To qualify, the veteran must have been critically hurt or had a serious illness in the line of duty, and require help with at least one activity of daily living.

-How does the Hawaii Aging and Disability Resource Center support family caregivers?
+Find support through the Hawaii Aging and Disability Resource Center

 Every state is mandated by the federal government to create support systems for family caregivers.
 They often reach local communities through Area Agencies on Aging (AAAs).